 Geologically, the property lies in the Oxford-Stull terrane in the northwestern part of the Archean Superior Province of the Canadian Shield.
 The Little Stull Lake property, the former Gods Lake mine, and the Monument Bay deposits are situated in the Manitoba portion of the Oxford-Stull terrane.
-The former Gods Lake mine produced 160,000 oz Au from 491,000 t with an average recovered grade 10.1 g/t Au between 1935 and 1943.
+The former Gods Lake mine (located 100km to the west on Elk Island in Gods Lake) produced 160,000 oz Au from 491,000 t with an average recovered grade 10.1 g/t Au between 1935 and 1943.
 The nearby (20 km to south) Monument Bay (formerly Twin Lakes) Gold deposits contain an indicated resource of 36.6 million tonnes at 1.52 g/t Au containing 1.79 million ounces of gold and an additional inferred resource of 41.9 million tonnes at 1.32 g/t Au containing a further 1.78 million ounces of gold.
 The Monument Bay project is significant in that it occurs in a similar geological setting to Little Stull Lake and that it is at a more advanced stage of exploration.
 The Monument Bay Project is currently considered to be in advanced exploration stage, undergoing economic and environmental assessment.
 Further advancement of the Monument Bay project would likely put winter roads and power within 20 km of Little Stull Lake.

-The Little Stull Lake project covers a 42 km-long segment of the Wolf Bay shear zone which can be traced over 80 km from Stull Lake in Ontario, northwestwards, through the project area, to Edmund Lake.
+The Little Stull Lake project covers a 42 km-long segment of the Wolf Bay Shear Zone ("WBSZ") which can be traced over 80 km from Stull Lake in Ontario, northwestwards, through the project area, to Edmund Lake.
+BWR has two Mineral Exploration Licenses covering the exploration potential of the entire Manitoba portion of the WBSZ.